AdamaJava/adamajava/docs/qprofiler2/index.md

 ~~~~

 #### \<sequenceMetrics name="basesLost">
 There are four <sequenceMetrics> under each <bamSummary>/<readGroups>/<readGroup>, one of them named "basesLost".
-Due to sample, sequence or mapping tool limits, there are alway some base information is not usable, we call them base lost.
-The qprofiler2 walk through whole BAM file, summarize all losted base in this section.
+It lists the summary data of unusable bases/reads. eg.

 ~~~~{.text}
 <readGroup name="cd90dd75-8a1f-4fd0-a352-0364d8dd5300">